For People With A DisAbility

 Coronavirus COVID-19 Information

-We are now operating in Stage 3 Restrictions.
-ConnectGV remains committed to providing participants and families support in any way it can.
-Staying connected during these times can be difficult, you need to reach out to us please contact reception on 5821 2466, or go fill out the enquiry form on this website.
+COVID-19 restrictions are beginning to ease and ConnectGV remains committed to providing participants and families support in any way it can.
+Staying connected during these times can be difficult, if you need to reach out to us please contact reception on 5821 2466, alternatively complete the enquiry form on this website.

 Wearing of face masks in any public place in Regional Victoria became a new mandatory directive on 3 August 2020.
 ConnectGV has implemented this across the organisation.
 All participants are encouraged to also wear a mask in line with government guidelines.
 We understand, however, a small number of participants will find this difficult to understand or struggle to communicate when wearing a mask.
 In these instances, we will work together with participants, families and participant’s allied health professional/GP on how best to support them during these times to reduce the spread of COVID-19.
 More information regarding the wearing of face masks can be found by clicking on the following links -